openstack-archive/novajoin/README.rst

                  get the keytab, etc. Default is the IPA admin account.
     --password: the password for the principal.
 If this is not set the the password is obtained interactively
-    --password-file: the file containing the password for the principal.
+    --password-file: the file containing the password for the principal rather than passing it interactively or via the command-line

 Metadata REST Service Configuration